Lithuania donates COVID-19 vaccines to Taiwan

-VILNIUS, June 22 (Reuters) - Lithuania will donate 20,000 doses of AstraZeneca Plc (AZN.L) COVID-19 vaccine to Taiwan, its government said on Tuesday, after angering China in March by saying it would open a trade representative office on the island this year.
+VILNIUS (Reuters) -Lithuania will donate 20,000 doses of AstraZeneca Plc COVID-19 vaccine to Taiwan, its government said on Tuesday, after angering China in March by saying it would open a trade representative office on the island this year.

 China considers Taiwan its own territory.